ASH-ART/Tiny-Dimply-Qazy/README.md

 ## License

 This project is released under the GPL v3 License.
-For the license, please refer to the LICENCE file.
+Please refer to the LICENCE file.

 ## Credits